 The Sharda University is situated near the Line of Control in between the Indian-occupied Kashmir and Azad Kashmir.
 The amazingly designed building, which now only exists in ruins, is positioned at the height of 11000 ft above sea level and about 70 miles from Srinagar.
 It is 142 feet in length and 94.6 feet in width.
 The outer walls of the temple are 6 feet wide and 11 feet long along with the arches having a height of 8 feet.

 The alma mater had periodically fallen into disrepair after India lost its contact with Sharda Peeth and Krishanganga in the 14th century.
 It was last renovated by Maharaja Gulab Singh of Kashmir in the 19th century.
 After the first Kashmir war between India and Pakistan in 1948, the site came under the control of Pashtun tribesmen who invaded the region and then passed over to the newly formed government of Azad Kashmir.
 The site was heavily damaged in the 2005 disastrous earthquake.

 The visitors from India do not have permission to access the Sharda region, given its proximity to the Line of Control.
-However, the foreigners from other countries do not face such restriction.
+However, foreigners from other countries do not face such restrictions.
 The citizens of Pakistan including its Hindu population are also not forbidden from visiting this site.